-Yesterday we covered a software program that was able to mount up to 20 ISO images on a computer system.
+We reviewed a software program yesterday that you could use to mount up to 20 ISO images on a computer system.
 Lee Mathews over at the Download Squad mentioned a tool on the same day that could be used to create ISO images.

 The benefits of creating ISO images and mounting them in Windows might outweigh the negative aspects.
 The main benefit is file management.
 Instead of having many folders and files scattered around the hard drive there is only one ISO file containing all the files.
 It's not a difference speed wise either because the files are still located on the computer's hard drive.

 A few additional options like creating a bootable image or selecting a different file system for the ISO are available.
-Conversion of the files usually does not take longer than a few seconds depending on the size they occupy on the hard drive and some additional parameters like the hard drive's speed.
+Conversion of the files usually does not take longer than a few seconds depending on the size they occupy on the hard drive, and some additional parameters like the hard drive's speed.